Documentation

 • AES-256 Encryption: All secrets are encrypted at rest

-• Masked Display: Credentials are displayed as asterisks in the UI to prevent accidental exposure
+• Masked Display: Credentials are displayed as ************ in the UI to prevent accidental exposure; the last-updated date is shown instead of the value

 • Secure Updates: Credential updates are processed through secure edge functions